There was a time when many companies were able to function inside silos or specific areas of expertise.

 At these forums, team leaders receive input from various stakeholders – product development, marketing, supply chain, etc. – and use that information to make decisions on cutting costs and increasing market penetration.

 How Do You Change The Silo Mentality?

-Here are some questions to ask yourself when looking at silos in your company:
+Here are some questions to ask yourself when looking at functional silos in supply chain management:

 - What incentives do your department heads have to make changes?
 Are you encouraging the silo mentality by basing performance reviews, bonuses, and other compensation simply on the bottom line?

 - Are departmental managers so intent on meeting targets that they miss the bigger picture?

 - Are long-time practices and personal relationships keeping them – and you – from doing an objective review of what is best for the company?

 These might be difficult questions to face, but by knocking down the silos you’ve constructed, you can add significant savings to your supply chain without sacrificing quality.